Gilead-BioStats/gsm/tests/testthat/_snaps/DataChg_Map_Raw.md

       -- Checking Input Data for `DataChg_Map_Raw()` --

-      x "mapping" does not contain required parameters: strIDCol, strDataPointsCol, strDataPointsChangeCol x mapping is not a list()
+      x "mapping" does not contain required parameters: strIDCol, strNChangesCol x mapping is not a list()
-      x Non-character column names found in mapping: x "mapping" does not contain required parameters: strIDCol, strSiteCol x mapping is not a list()
+      x Non-character column names found in mapping: x "mapping" does not contain required parameters: strEDCIDCol, strSiteCol x mapping is not a list()
       x Non-character column names found in mapping:
       !
 Issues found for `DataChg_Map_Raw()`